Are You Smarter than a 5th Grader? (Australian game show): Rules

 In each game, the contestant is asked a series of eleven questions taken from textbooks from first through fifth grade curricula.
-Each contestant is given ten subjects to choose from (such as Spelling, Maths or Social Studies), each of which is associated with a grade level; there are two questions per grade, from first to fifth.
-In 2008, this changed to one 1st & 2nd grade question, two 3rd grade questions and three 4th and 5th grade questions.
+Each contestant is given ten subjects to choose from (such as spelling, maths or social studies), each of which is associated with a grade level; there are two questions per grade, from first to fifth.
+In 2008, this changed to a 1st and 2nd grade question, two 3rd grade questions and three 4th and 5th grade questions.
 Contestants can answer the questions in any order, and each correct answer raises their cumulative amount of winnings to the next level (see table at right); after a contestant answers the fifth/seventh question correctly, they are guaranteed to leave the game with at least $25,000/$30,000.
 If a contestant correctly answers the first ten questions, they are given the opportunity to answer a fifth-grade bonus question worth $500,000.

 Five fifth grade students appear on each show and play along on stage – each episode in a season has the same cast of children.
 The contestant chooses one to be their "classmate", who stands at the adjacent podium and is often consulted by the contestant before a topic is chosen; the other four sit at desks off to the side.
 Each child may only be the contestant's classmate for two questions (answered consecutively), after which the contestant picks another child from those who are yet to play.

 Contestants have three forms of assistance (two cheats and a save) each available for use once per game (up to, but not including, the final question):